Covid-19 numbers show promise, but health experts warn each state is a different battleground

-The sun could be piercing the clouds in the United States' coronavirus fight, as the number of new cases declined over two consecutive days, but experts warn different states will see different peaks.
+The White House wants the country to "reopen" soon now that the number of new cases has declined over two consecutive days, but experts warn that in the United States' coronavirus fight, different states will see different peaks.

+States on both coasts are now banning together to fight the pandemic.
+On the East Coast, the Northeastern states of New York, New Jersey, Connecticut, Pennsylvania, Delaware, Rhode Island and Massachusetts have joined forces to restore the regional economy and get people back to work.

+"Now it is time to start opening the valve slowly and carefully while watching the infection rate meter so we don't trigger a second wave of new infections," New York Gov. Andrew Cuomo said.
+"This is not a light switch that we can just flick on and everything goes back to normal -- we have to come up with a smart, consistent strategy to restart the systems we shut down and get people back to work."

 "In the midst of tragedy, there IS hope," Adams tweeted Monday.
 "Social distancing and mitigation IS working.
 There is a light at the end of this dark tunnel, so keep at it."

-Still, many states are in the throes of an intense effort to stem the illness' spread and save lives.
-New York could cross the 10,000 death threshold Monday, as its cases top 190,000.
+Still, many states are in the throes of an intense effort to stem the illness' spread.
+New York crossed the 10,000-death threshold Monday, as its cases topped 190,000, Gov. Andrew Cuomo said.
 New Jersey and Michigan also have frightening death tolls, with more than 2,300 and 1,400 respectively.

+The upside to New York's numbers is that the three-day average for hospitalization, new hospitalizations, intensive care admissions and intubations are all down, Cuomo said Monday morning.

 Doctors in wait-and-see mode